Fields of Study: Humanities, Social Sciences

 Current Program Courses

-On this program, you will take two upper-division courses each worth 5 quarter/3.3 semester UC units each.
+On this program, you will take two upper-division courses each worth 4.5 quarter/3 semester UC units each.

 First course: The Archaeology of Interaction and Exchange in the Ancient Mediterranean

-Taught by Professor D’Acunto from the University of Naples "L’Orientale," this course focuses on the key role of Mare Nostrum and the Mediterranean environment in antiquity and explores the exchange of goods, ideas, and people.
+Taught by Professor D’Acunto from the University of Naples "L’Orientale," this course explores the exchange of goods, ideas, and people in the Mediterranean region in antiquity and focuses on the key role that the southern regions of the Italian peninsula played as the geographical center of a proper liquid continent.
 Instruction goes beyond the classroom and incorporates visits to local archaeology museums and archaeological sites, including Paestum, Herculaneum, and Pompeii.
-You will also have an opportunity to have hands-on experience at Professor D’Acunto’s current excavations at Cumae.
+You will also have an opportunity to visit Professor D’Acunto’s current excavations at Cumae.

 Second course: The View from the Mediterranean